 Now, there is nothing inherently wrong with these short cuts.
 People who do not have them find it extremely difficult to function.
 Where we go wrong is in deluding ourselves that these types of decisions are “rational”.
 It is often said that most people make decisions emotionally, and then justify them with rationality.

-To use a ugly example of this phenomenon, have a look at so called “scientific” studies of intelligence vs. race from the 1920 and 1930s.
+To use an ugly example of this phenomenon, have a look at so-called “scientific” studies of intelligence vs. race from the 1920 and 1930s.
 There were many “scientists” of the day who were convinced that people of African descent were less intelligent than people of European descent.
-Clearly these people wanted this to be true in order to justify the unequal treatment these people received in society, and they had no problem convincing themselves that it was also “rationally” true.
+Clearly, these people wanted this to be true in order to justify the unequal treatment these people received in society, and they had no problem convincing themselves that it was also “rationally” true.

 Your “gut” is a powerful tool that can be used to help you make good decisions – but you must realize it can also lead you astray.
 It is important to know when your decision is truly based on data, facts and reasoning, and when it is based on gut, or whatever combination of the two it is.
 It is important to understand the priorities your “gut” has – for example, most people’s gut will prioritize social normality – it’s important to be part of the group, but just because everyone believes 2+2=5 does not mean they are right – but your gut is right that pointing this out to everyone is not the right thing to do.
 Understanding when your gut is helping, and when it can lead you astray is critical to good decision making.